 - 147 percent more omega-3 than non-organic, non-grass-fed whole milk

 - 125 percent more CLA than non-organic, non-grass-fed whole milk

 6. Organic grass-fed dairy is better for the environment.

 Organic agriculture, by definition, does not use toxic chemicals or synthetic fertilizers that contribute to environmental pollution.
 On top of that, permanent perennial agriculture like pasture has been shown to reduce runoff and build healthier soil.
 Organic grass-fed is the model for sustainable dairy practices of the future.

 7. Grass-fed milk tastes better.

-The more grass in a cow’s diet, the more flavor and creaminess you’ll be able to taste in the milk.
-You can taste it more in 100% grass-fed dairy like our Grassmilk®, which comes in homogenized and cream-on-top varieties, and even more so in cultured products like our Grassmilk® yogurt and cheese, and our Pasture Butter, which further concentrate those unique flavors.
+Ok, this one is a bit subjective, but we think it tastes better, and it's all thanks to grass!
+The more grass in a cow’s diet, the more flavor and creaminess some people may taste in the milk.
+You can taste it more in 100% grass-fed dairy like our Grassmilk, which comes in homogenized and cream-on-top varieties, and even more in cultured products like our Grassmilk yogurt and cheese, and our Pasture Butter, which further concentrate those unique flavors.

 8. Grass-fed (or "grassfed") beef is its own industry, and the term is regulated differently from organic dairy.